learn-co-curriculum/phase-4-intro-to-deploying/README.md

   requests
 - running our code on that server

-As a web developer, it's essential to familiarize yourself with the development process for a few reasons:
+As a web developer, it's essential to familiarize yourself with the deployment process for a few reasons:

 - It's increasingly expected that developers participate in the deployment